|

 artists like Rubens and Van Dyck.

-In the second half of the 16th century, Dutch artists
+The historical context In the second half of the 16th century, Dutch artists

 found themselves in a new situation.
 The political split